Online Learning Guided Curvature Approximation: A Quasi-Newton Method with Global Non-Asymptotic Superlinear Convergence: Quasi-Newton Proximal Extragradient Method

 Our starting point is Proposition~\ref{prop:IEQN}, which characterizes the convergence rate of QNPE in terms of the step size $\eta_k$.
 It implies that if we can show $\eta_k \rightarrow \infty$, then a superlinear convergence rate follows immediately.
 Specifically, by repeatedly applying the result of Proposition~\ref{prop:IEQN}, we obtain

-where the second inequality follows from Jensen's inequality.
+where the {last} inequality follows from Jensen's inequality {applied to the convex function $t\mapsto \log(1 + \frac{1}{t})$}.
 Hence, if we upper bound $\sum_{k=0}^{N-1} 1/\eta_k^2$ by a constant independent of $N$, it implies a global superlinear convergence rate of $\bigO({1}/\sqrt{N})^N$.
 Moreover, Lemma~\ref{lem:step size_lb} gives us the tool to control the step sizes and establish an upper bound on $\sum_{k=0}^{N-1} 1/\eta_k^2$, as shown in the following lemma.
 The proof is given in Appendix~\ref{appen:stepsize_bnd}.